28 Downstream clusters #

 or SUC Plans

-on non air-gapped environments that utilise a Fleet GitOps approach.
+on non air-gapped environments that utilize a Fleet GitOps approach.

 Alternatively, GitRepo